By using this site, you agree to the Privacy Policy and Terms of Use.

 If prescription medications do not produce the desired results, in-office treatment may be an option.
 Chemical peels, which use salicylic or glycolic acid to exfoliate and remove the outer layer of damaged skin, or the laser treatment Avicria (which reduces oil gland activity) may be options for moderate or severe acne, says Chedda.

-See also Cancer: Symptoms, Causes, Diagnosis, Treatment, and Prevention
+See also What Is Prostate Cancer?
+Symptoms, Stages, Diagnosis, Treatment, and More

 lifestyle adjustments